ui-insight/distill/README.md

 ---

+# EXAMPLE #1
-### Example Gemma3:1b output ***before*** distillation:
+### Gemma3:1b output ***before*** distillation:

 ```
 QUESTION:
 Sarah has 3 boxes of crayons.
 Each box has 24 crayons.
+She gives
-She gives 10 crayons to her friend.
+10 crayons to her friend.
 How many crayons does Sarah have left?

 MODEL'S ANSWER:
 ----------------------------------------------------------------------